Bump Caps or Hard Hats: What is the difference?

 - Are Bump Caps Allowed in Construction?

-Bump caps protect the wearer from minor head bumps and lacerations, not from falling or flying objects.
-You should use bump caps when there is a risk of impact between the head and stationary objects such as low ceilings, the underside of a vehicle (for mechanics, especially) and overhead piping.
+Bump caps are safety equipment that protect the wearer from minor head bumps and lacerations, but not from falling or flying objects.
+You should use safety bump caps when there is a risk of impact between the head and stationary objects such as low ceilings, the underside of a vehicle (for mechanics, especially) and overhead piping.

 When there is a risk of impact with moving objects, we must use a hard hat.

-Both hard hats and bump caps have safety requirements which are defined in the safety standard BS EN 812:2012.
+Both bump caps and hard hats have safety requirements which are defined in the safety standard BS EN 812:2012.
 They test bump caps for a lower level of severity, measuring essential performance and safety requirements.
 Also, bump caps provide protection against sharp objects and some against cold temperatures.

 Hard Hats (aka: Safety Helmets) are an essential piece of PPE equipment (PDF).
 It is made of rigid material such as a polymer, metal or fibreglass to protect the wearer when working in places where debris and falling objects cause a potential risk of head injury.

-Hard hats are mandatory on building sites and withstand major impact to protect the wearer’s head from impact.
+Mandatory on building sites, hard hats will withstand major impact to protect the wearer’s head from impact.
 Hard hats also protect the wearer from different weather conditions.

 Both hard hats and bump caps provide some level of head protection.
 What you need for your industry depends on the potential hazards you and your workers are exposed to.